 Some of the places where one can stay near Bhadrachalam Temple are:

 - The Sita Nilayam Cottage, Bhadrachalam at Sree Seetha Ramachandra Swamy Vaari Devasthanam is a good place to check in.
 It has nice accommodations that the travelers find to be refreshing.

 - Srinidhi Resdidency at Rajaveedhi is a great place that has excellent accommodations and closest to the bhadrachalam temple entrance.

-- Jattayu Paaka (Yetapaka)- This Place is situated from 2Kms away from Bhadrachalam.
-According to Itihasas, the bird Jatayuvu, a devotee of Rama had obstructed Ravana while he was proceeding on the chariot after kidnapping Sita.
-After the fearful battle between Ravana and Jataayuvu, the heavily injured bird had waited at this place in search of Rama.
+- Jattayu Paaka (Yetapaka)- This Place is 2Kms away from Bhadrachalam.
+Jatayuvu, a devotee of Rama obstructed Ravana while he was proceeding on the chariot after kidnapping Sita.
+After the battle between Ravana and Jataayuvu, the heavily injured bird waited at this place for Rama.
 A wing of this bird fell at Rekkapalli, about 55 Kms from here, in V.R.
 Puram Mandal.

 - Sabari in Bhadrachalam is the place where River Sabari joins River Godavari.
-The place also has mythological significance as a woman named Dhammakka used to live here that used to have dreams in which Lord Rama appeared.
+Also, a woman named Dhammakka used to live here that used to have dreams in which Lord Rama appeared.